lineality/preprocess_images_python_PIL_pillow/README.md

 # load and resize image file
 """
-equivilent of this from Keras:
+equivalent of this from Keras:

 img = image.load_img(img_path, target_size=(224, 224))
 """